microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-detailedoverview.md

 This integrates with the authentication capability detailed above and provides a mechanism for a user to unlink all accounts which can be used as part of a device *forget me* feature.

 ## Edge Enablement
 Many assistant scenarios require cloud-connectivity to access down-stream APIs or data sources (e.g. Office 365, Navigation data, Music Services, etc.).
-There are however a class of assistant scenarios especially those running on devices that may have periods of poor connectivity where pushing speech, language processing and dialog management onto the edge (device) is needed.
+However, there are classes of assistant scenarios especially those running on devices that may have periods of poor connectivity where pushing speech, language processing and dialog management onto the edge (device) is needed.

 We have a number of options to address this depending on platform and are working with initial customers to deliver this capability.